 Once your pet is comfortable with your fingers in their mouth, wrap one finger in medical gauze.
 Touch it to their teeth and follow with a reward.

 Repeat once daily at the same time every day for 1-2 weeks.
 Now, your cat is ready for a toothbrush.
-Put a small amount of pet toothpaste on it, and brush in small circles.
+Put a small amount of cat toothpaste on the bristles, and brush in small circles.
 Aim toward the gumline (which is where dental disease usually starts) and try for 30 seconds on each side.

-You only need to brush the outside surfaces of their teeth—which is where most of the plaque is located anyway, and also more comfortable for cats, rather than asking them to open their mouths!
+You only need to brush the outside surfaces of their teeth, which is where most of the plaque is located anyway.
+Plus, it’s more comfortable for cats, you don’t have to get them to open their mouths.

-Make sure to reward them verbally and with treats during and after, so that toothbrushing remains a pleasant experience for them
+Make sure to reward them verbally and with treats during and after an at-home dental care session, so that toothbrushing remains a pleasant experience for them

 Tips for pet toothpaste and toothbrushes